Dan-W45/mostdiv/content/blog/plasma-bigscreen.md

 clutter up the launcher here.

-Additional tweaks include adding rules launch programs like RetroArch with the `--fullscreen` tag, or Firefox always set to the maximum height and witdth of the display.
+Additional tweaks include adding rules launch programs like RetroArch with the `--fullscreen` tag, or Firefox always set to the maximum height and width of the display.

 Other useful links
 [Enable SSH on Debian](https://phoenixnap.com/kb/how-to-enable-ssh-on-debian)